 - Narrow spectrum antibiotics

-Broad spectrum antibiotics are antibiotics that are effective in treating a wide range of infection.
-The narrow spectrum antibiotics are another kind that are effective against only a few types of bacteria.
+Broad-spectrum antibiotics are antibiotics that are effective in treating a wide range of infections.
+The narrow spectrum antibiotics are another kind that is effective against only a few types of bacteria.

 Drugs that act on bacteria are classified as:

 - Bacteriocidal: They are drugs that kill bacteria.

 - Bacteriostatic: These are drugs that slow the growth of bacteria.

 The approved antibiotics for poultry use are listed below.
 These drugs are used to treat and prevent infections in chickens, ducks, turkeys, geese and other animals raised for food.

 These compounds are derived from species of Streptomyces bacteria.
 These antibiotics block the synthesis or formation of the protein that aids bacteria growth.
 The growth of such bacteria will threaten the immune system of the chicken.
 Examples of antibiotics that contain Aminoglycosides are Gentamycin, Neomycin, Streptomycin, and Spectinomycin.
 They are effective in treating enteric infections.

 There are two major types of these antibiotics: Penicillins and Cephalosporins.
 Penicillins are the first antibiotics to be discovered; they are made from the molds of Penicillium notatum.
 Penicillins are bacteriocidal; they kill bacteria by inhibiting the formation of the cell wall of the bacteria, hence, exposing the content present in the cell.